BenWhetton/keras-surgeon/README.md

 The following examples are both based on a simple method of identifying which neurons to
 prune: high Average Percentage of Zeros (ApoZ) as described in [Hu et al. (2016)][].\
-Neither example is particularly good at demonstrating the benefits of pruning but they show how Keras-Surgeon can be used.\
+Neither example is particularly good at demonstrating the benefits of pruning but they show how Keras-surgeon can be used.\
 I would welcome any good examples from other users.

 ###Pruning Lenet trained on MNIST:
-This is a very simple example showing the effects of deleting channels from a simple Lenet style network trained on MNIST.
-It demonstrates using the simple methods from `kerasurgeon.{{{}}}` Pruning all neurons with ApoZ higher than 1 standard deviation above the mean ApoZ in the final convolutional layer and then re-training the network gives the following results:
+`lenet_minst` is a very simple example showing the effects of deleting channels from a simple Lenet style network trained on MNIST.
+It demonstrates using the simple methods from `kerasurgeon.operations`.
+Pruning all neurons with ApoZ higher than 1 standard deviation above the mean ApoZ in the final convolutional layer and then re-training the network gives the following results: